ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data selection configuration.md

 ---
-uid: ConfigureDataSelectionOPCUA
+uid: OSIsoftAdapterForOPCUADataSelectionConfiguration
 ---

-# Configure data selection
+# OSIsoft Adapter for OPC UA data selection configuration

 In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the OPC UA adapter to collect from the data sources.